OpenForest4D/multi-temporal-lidar-forestry/instructions/Data_Retrieval_Instructions.md

   Output path for the clipped intersection polygon.
 The next steps use this to define the area of interest.

 * `tile_grid_geojson`
-  Output path for the buffered, regular‑grid GeoJSON defining each tile’s footprint.
+  Output path for the buffered, regular-grid GeoJSON defining each tile's footprint.

 * `ept_url_a`, `ept_url_b`
   EPT endpoints for the two collections.
 Copy these from the USGS 3DEP portal; they tell PDAL where to fetch each dataset.